SBCURLEY/wsaa-project/README.md

 ### **3. courseDAO.py**

 This program contains the logic for interacting with the MySQL database.
 It connects to the MySQL database using credentials from dbconfig.py.
 It performs SQL operations: SELECT, INSERT, UPDATE, and DELETE.
-Also, it converts database rows into Python
+Also, it converts database rows into Python.
 <br>
 <br>

 #### References
-- Topic
+- Topic 4 Writing a module to interact with API
--
+- Medium - Understanding CRUD Operations: https://medium.com/@sikirus81/understanding-crud-operations-86414348bca4
--
+- Topic WSAA Putting it Together.

 ### **4. courseviewer4.html**